-Although my knowledge of the country remains limited, please feel free to contact me with any questions as you plan your trip.
+While my knowledge of the country remains limited, please feel free to contact me with any questions as you plan your trip.
 Although I'm excited to be moving on to birding in Brazil, I'm disappointed to leave this compelling and complicated country so soon.

 Introduction: Birding Tanzania

-Although my knowledge of the country remains limited, please feel free to contact me with any questions as you plan your trip.
+While my knowledge of the country remains limited, please feel free to contact me with any questions as you plan your trip.
 Although I'm excited to be moving on to birding in Brazil, I'm disappointed to leave this compelling and complicated country so soon.

 Wami Mbiki Wildlife Management Area: June 4-5, 2011